ANC - Advisory Neighborhood Commissioners

 Washington, DC 20003-4733

-To pick-up your petition – either through email or in-person – you need to complete the Receipt of Ballot Access Documents form (listed under the Ballot Access Information section above).
-Please keep in mind, that if you choose not to submit the Declaration of Candidacy at pick-up, you must submit it by the filing deadline with your completed petitions.
+To pick-up your petition – either through email or in-person – you need to complete the Declaration of Candidacy and the Receipt of Ballot Access Documents form (listed under the Ballot Access Information section above).
 The deadline for any candidates to file for an ANC Vacancy is by 4:45pm on the date listed in the posted DC Register Notice.

 Please review the additional information posted on the Candidate Ballot Access Information page.
 There is a video at the top of the page that outlines the ballot access process and then at the very bottom of the page, under the “Other Forms & Additional Information” section, are additional forms and information that we strongly encourage you to review, including a list of ballot access training sessions.